codemagic-ci-cd/codemagic-docs/content/yaml/yaml-skip-build-and-build-steps.md

 env.FCI_BRANCH != 'master' # build will be skipped if the current branch is not master
 ```

-Webhook payload is accessible under `event` variable.
-Note that `event` is not available if build started manually or by a schedule.
+Webhook payload is accessible under the `event` variable.
+Note that `event` is not available if the build is started manually from the UI or by a schedule.

-Be sure to check the webhook event body in application settings under Webhooks tab.
+Be sure to check the webhook event body in your application settings on the Webhooks tab.

-For the purpose of giving an example, let's assume that webhook body is equal to the following structure
+For the purpose of giving an example, let's assume that webhook body is equal to the following structure.

 ```json
 {